mahavedalla/mahavedalla/docs/questions/sangha/whether-the-sangha-is-more-worthy-of-homage-than-the-buddha.md

 ---
-Question: Whether the Saṇgha is more worthy of homage than the Buddha?
+Question: Whether the Saṅgha is more worthy of homage than the Buddha?
-Category: Saṇgha
+Category: Saṅgha
 Tags:
 Sutta References:
 Date Entered: 9-3-25